JosephAwuku33/AIBot/README.md

 ##  Tech Stack
-- Uses React-Native Gifted Chat Library to display chat messages
+- Uses react-native-gifted-chat Library to display chat messages
 - Uses the axios library for making and sending requests
 - Makes use of MathJax and Latex in formatting of math expressions